lana-20/selenium-locators/README.md

  - XML (Extensible Markup Language) path
  - Syntax/language for finding any element on the web page using XML path expression
  - Used to find the location of any element on the web page using HTML DOM structure
- - Used to navigate through elements and attribites in DOM
+ - Used to navigate through elements and attributes in DOM
  - An address of an element

 Xpath always works based on the DOM structure, not directly on HTML.